ArcticMC/Scenarios/descriptions.md

 ### Flower Power (H, not comb.)
 > Whenever you break a flower, you will gain a random item up to a stack of 64, 32, or 16, depending on the item.
 You will have 30 seconds to pick up the item from the flower you picked.
 After the 30 seconds, the item picked from the flower will despawn.

+### Food Consumption (H, not comb.)

+> THIS SCENARIO MUST BE HOSTED WITH LAPIS CONSUMPTION

+> Whenever you eat a certain piece of food, you will gain a certain potion effect.
+For a list of these effects check out this [List](https://pastebin.com/bvfHdTpi)

 ### Football Edition (H, not comb.)
 > Each player on a team will be given a specific position in the game.
 Whether that would be Goalkeeper, Right or Left Defender, Midfielders or Forwards. https://www.reddit.com/r/ultrahardcore/comments/bsgzy8/may_25_0000_utc_na_hoookeys_2000_cto11_cutclean/ For more information about what powers you receive for each position.